tsgates/arch-wiki-markdown/wiki/XScreenSaver.md

 There is no native support within XBMC to disable XScreenSaver (although XBMC does come with its own screensaver).
-The AUR contains a tiny app called xbmc_prevent_xscreensaver does just this.
+The AUR contains a tiny app called xbmc-prevent-xscreensaver does just this.

 > Adobe Flash/MPlayer/VLC